Ashu11786/E-Commerce-Product-Page-Website/README.md

 ## Contributing
    Contributions are welcome!
-Please feel free to submit a pull request or open an issue.
+Please feel free to submit a pull request or open an issue for improvements or suggestions.

 ## License
    This project is licensed under the MIT License.

 ## Acknowledgements
    This project was created as part of a web development learning initiative.
-Special thanks to the Skill Savvy team for project guidelines and support.
+Special thanks to the **Skill Savvy team** for project guidelines and support.